NSmych/search_project/README.md

 ## Usage
 1. Clone the repository to your local machine.
+2. Navigate to the cloned repository directory in your console.
-2. Install required dependencies: `pip install -r requirements.txt`.
+3. Install required dependencies: `make install`.
-3. Run the application: `python main.py`.
+4. Run the application: `make run`.
-4. Follow on-screen instructions to perform searches and filtering.
+5. Follow on-screen instructions to perform searches and filtering.

 ## Requirements
 - Python 3.8 or higher.